serghiou/mendelian-randomization/short.md

 (img)

 _Tip.
-There is a lot more to learn about causal inference and [[this]] freely available book by Harvard professors Miguel Hernán and Jamie Robins is an excellent place to start._
+For more on causal inference, [this](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) freely available e-book by Harvard professors Miguel Hernán and Jamie Robins is an excellent place to start._

 ## Instrumental Variables (IV)